kanilsz/FinanceOperation/README.md

 ## Techknowledges that are using
 * .NET 7, C#11
 * ASP.NET Core 7 Web Api
-* Docker
-* Blazor WebAssembly
-* MediatR
-* Swagger
+* Entity Framework Core 7
 * Azure Cosmos DB SDK
 * MSA.BuildingBlocks.Mapping which using AutoMapper
-* Entity Framework Core 7
-* React (is going to be deprecated here and replaced by Blazor WebAssembly solution)
+* Swagger
+* MediatR
+* ODATA protocol
 * XUnit and Moq for unit tests
+* Docker
 * GitHub Actions which build dotnet solutions on (Windows, MacOS, Linux) and docker containers

+Gonna be used in near future
+* SignalR
-* ODATA protocol
+* Blazor WebAssembly
+* MSA.BuildingBlocks.ServiceClient for making HTTP client for communicating with Finance Operation Service API
+* Python (with libraries to analyze bank propositins)